AndySomogyi/sbmlsolver/buildrr_fedora.md

 As this is a beta page, feel free to email comments and suggestions.

 ## Testing
-You can test the installation of RoadRunner using the command line client program rr.
+You can test the installation of RoadRunner using the command line client program **rr**.
 See the rr_application page for more information.